Universal basic income in India: Prominent advocates

-Guy Standing, is a professor of Development Studies and co-author of Basic Income: A Transformative Policy for India, who claims basic income is a "matter of social justice."
+Guy Standing, is a Professorial Research Associate and former Professor of Development Studies at SOAS University of London, and co-author of Basic Income: A Transformative Policy for India, who claims basic income is a "matter of social justice."
 Among Standing's co-authors are other advocates such as Sarath Davala, an independent sociologist, who, in his 2017 Tedx Talk, expressed support for unconditional basic income due its emancipatory effects.
-Renana Jhabvala, the founder of the Self-Employed Women's Association (SEWA) who facilitated the basic income pilot programme, advocates for basic income as "a social policy whose time has come."
+Renana Jhabvala, a long-serving leader of the Self-Employed Women's Association (SEWA) who served as its elected Secretary and later as president of SEWA Bharat, and who facilitated the basic income pilot programme, advocates for basic income as "a social policy whose time has come."
 Pranab Bardhan, a professor of economics at the University of California, Berkeley, explains that "basic income may very well be fiscally feasible – not to mention socially desirable – in places where the poverty threshold is low and existing social safety nets are both threadbare and expensive to administer."
 Indian politician Baijayant Panda has also advocated for basic income in India, explaining that "India may be actually be a better case for a basic income" compared to other nations.
-In 2019, the leading opposition party Indian National Congress announced the NYAY scheme in its election manifesto which was modelled on Universal Basic Income.
-Vikas Singh, an Indian economist and advocate of basic income, spoke in his TedX talk about equality being the bedrock of democracy.
+In 2019, the Indian National Congress announced the NYAY (Nyuntam Aay Yojana) scheme in its election manifesto, Vikas Singh, an Indian economist and advocate of basic income, spoke in his TedX talk about equality being the bedrock of democracy.